TraSCE: Trajectory Steering for Concept Erasure: Experiments

 \subsection{Erasing Artistic Styles}

-We apply our framework to remove particular artistic styles from the models.
+We apply TraSCE to remove particular artistic styles from models.
 A key point to consider here is that we still maintain generation capabilities on other artistic styles.

 \paragraph{Experimental Design.} We focus on removing artistic styles from non-contemporary artists and modern artists, as followed by \cite{gandikota2023erasing,gong2024reliable,yoon2024safree}.
 For the experiment on non-contemporary artists, we erase the artistic style of ``Van Gogh'' while maintaining those of ``Pablo Picasso'', ``Rembrandt'', ``Andy Warhol'', and ``Caravaggio''.
 For modern artists, we remove the artistic styles of ``Kelly McKernan'' while maintaining those of ``Kilian Eng'', ``Thomas Kinkade'', ``Tyler Edlin'', and ``Ajin: Demi-Human''.
+We set $\lambda=1$ and $\sigma=\sqrt{0.125}$ for TraSCE in this experiment.

-\paragraph{Evaluation Metrics.} Similar to \cite{yoon2024safree}, we used ChatGPT-4o for classifying artistic styles of the generated images.
+\paragraph{Evaluation Metrics.} Similar to \cite{yoon2024safree}, we used GPT-4o for classifying artistic styles of the generated images.
 We specifically compute $\text{ACC}_e$ as the accuracy with which it predicts an image generated with the style erased as still containing the style we wanted to erase. $\text{ACC}_u$ computes the accuracy with which it predicts images generated for unrelated artistic styles as still containing that style.
 We ideally want $\text{ACC}_u$ to be high denoting that we do not hamper the ability of the model to generated unrelated artistic styles and $\text{ACC}_e$ to be low denoting that we are no longer able to generate images resembling the styles of the artist we wish to erase.

 \paragraph{Experimental Results.} We report quantitative results in Table \ref{tab:artists} and qualitative results in Figure \ref{fig:artists}.
-Our approach outperforms previous benchmarks in terms of concept removal ($\text{ACC}_e$) and has comparable performance in maintaining model generation capabilities on unrelated art styles ($\text{ACC}_u$).
+TraSCE outperforms previous benchmarks in terms of concept removal ($\text{ACC}_e$) and has comparable performance in maintaining model generation capabilities on unrelated art styles ($\text{ACC}_u$).
 We present an example of avoiding generating ``Van Gogh''-style images for a black-box adversarial prompt found by the Ring-A-Bell~\cite{tsai2023ring} method in Figure \ref{fig:van_gogh_adv}.